straubt1/logspout-fluentd/Readme.md

 The other fluentd specific environment variables include the list below and their explanation can be better read from the fluentd log driver [website](https://docs.docker.com/config/containers/logging/fluentd/).

-- `FLUENTD_BUFFER_LIMIT` The amount of data to buffer before flushing to disk.
+- `FLUENTD_BUFFER_LIMIT` [int] The amount of data to buffer before flushing to disk.
 Defaults to the amount of RAM available to the container.
-- `FLUENTD_RETRY_WAIT` How long to wait between retries.
+- `FLUENTD_RETRY_WAIT` [int] How long to wait between retries.
 Defaults to 1 second.
-- `FLUENTD_MAX_RETRIES` The maximum number of retries.
+- `FLUENTD_MAX_RETRIES` [int] The maximum number of retries.
 Defaults to 10.
-- `FLUENTD_ASYNC_CONNECT` Docker connects to Fluentd in the background.
+- `FLUENTD_ASYNC_CONNECT` [true|false] Docker connects to Fluentd in the background.
 Messages are buffered until the connection is established.
 Defaults to false.
-- `FLUENTD_SUBSECOND_PRECISION` Generates event logs in nanosecond resolution.
+- `FLUENTD_SUBSECOND_PRECISION` [true|false] Generates event logs in nanosecond resolution.
 Defaults to false.
+- `FLUENTD_REQUEST_ACK` [true|false] For reliability.
+Fluent-bit currently doesn't support this.
+Defaults to false.
+- `FLUENTD_WRITE_TIMEOUT` [int] Write timeout to post to fluentd/fluent-bit.
+Defaults to 3 seconds.

 Configure Logspout to receive forwarded messages, something like this: